aadiityaak/sweet-builder/README.md

 ## Install

-1. Upload the wp-pro-quiz folder to the /wp-content/plugins/ directory
+1. Upload the sweet-builder folder to the /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 ## Contributing